LisaHJung/O4B/README.md

 5. Expand the tags and process sections to view the metadata about traces collected from the app
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/826578a3-6f3c-4a33-acfb-f76997eeb9ff" />

-**The `Tags` section shows helpful details about what happend during a request.**
+**The `Tags` section shows details about what happend during a request.**

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/930107d9-08b2-417a-b41d-5a2d80e54cc8" />

-such as which route was called, what method was used, or if any errors occurred.

-It consists of `span attributes` help you understand the behavior of your app.
+It consists of `span attributes` (i.e. routes, method, errors)  tohelp you understand the behavior of your app.

 **The `Process` section shows information about the app or service that created the trace.**